Award-winning Sustainable Innovation Apt for Developing Countries

 - a rotational crank -in place of a motorised button- that could be easily be operated by physiotherapists;

 - an additional set of structure that acts as a safety feature to prevent the main frame from overturning when a patient is placed on it; and

 - a pulley system that acts as a counterweight to prevent the machine from toppling over.

-Accepting the award at the Biomedical Engineering Society's 13th Student Meeting
+Accepting the award at the Biomedical Engineering Society's 13th Scientific Meeting